Leave of Absence

 For students receiving financial aid, leaving after the semester has started has implications for both the current and upcoming semester.
 A LOA affects the current semester with regard to the amount of aid earned on a prorated basis.
 In addition, a LOA affects the upcoming semester with regard to meeting the minimum satisfactory academic progress standards of federal, state, and University financial assistance.
 See the financial aid page for more information.

-There is a five-year limit for a continuous leave of absence.
+There is a three-year limit for a continuous leave of absence.

 Students who study abroad and want transfer credit cannot declare a leave of absence, but must be on study abroad status.

-See the Procedures for Students Withdrawing or Requesting Leave of Absence PDF for the most updated information.
+See Procedures for Students Withdrawing or Requesting Leave of Absence (pdf) for the most updated information.

 Forms and Fees